NeilCresswell/themes/README.md

   * Dark Room (Normal) has a slightly off-black background so the colors are more subdued.
   * Dark Room (Contrast) has a full black (#000) background for use on laptops, etc.

+How to install in Aptana Studio:

+1. Window / Preferences / Aptana Studio / Themes / Import / point to .tmTheme file.

+Other IDE settings for an optimal experience:

+1. Window / Preferences / General / Appearance / pick Dark Studio theme with mixed colors
+2. Window / Preferences / Aptana Studio / Themes / Font:
+  * Droid Sans Mono Slashed 11 pt.
+  * Check "Apply to all (non-Studio) editors"
+  * You can find Droid Sans Mono Slashed in the /fonts folder of this project.

 ---

 JetBrains Theme